 One People's Choice winner will be selected from all participants (master’s and Ph.D.) and will receive a $500 research travel grant.
 (Voting for the People's Choice will take place live at the finals.)

-- No additional props (e.g., costumes, musical instruments, or laboratory equipment) are permitted.
+- No additional props (e.g. laser pointers, costumes, musical instruments, laboratory equipment) are permitted.

 - The decision of the adjudicating panel is final.

 - Presentation provided clear background and significance to the research question

 - Presentation clearly described the research strategy/design and the results/findings of the research

 - Presentation clearly described the conclusions, outcomes and impact of the research

 - The oration was delivered clearly, and the language was appropriate for a non-specialist audience

 - The PowerPoint slide was well-defined and enhanced the presentation

 - The presenter conveyed enthusiasm for their research and captured and maintained the audience’s attention